QuantEcon/lecture-python-advanced.myst/lectures/calvo_machine_learn.md

 ## Some  Exploratory Regressions

-To  help us learn about the structure of the Ramsey plan, we shall compute some least squares linear regressions of particular components of $\vec \theta$ and $\vec \mu$ on others.
+To  help us learn something about the structure of the Ramsey plan, we  compute some least squares linear regressions of some  components of $\vec \theta$ and $\vec \mu$ on others.

 Our hope is that these regressions will reveal structure  hidden within the $\vec \mu^R, \vec \theta^R$ sequences associated with a Ramsey plan.

-It is worth pausing here to think about  roles being  played by  **human** intelligence and **artificial** intelligence.
+It is worth pausing  to think about  roles being  played here by  **human** intelligence and **artificial** intelligence.

-Artificial intelligence, i.e., some Python code and  a computer,  is running the regressions for us.
+Artificial intelligence in the form of some Python code and  a computer  is running the regressions for us.

 But we are free to  regress anything on anything else.